-Free fat transfer is where fat from one area of your body is removed, spun down in a centrifuge, allowed to separate and naturally filter, then reinjected into another area.
-This is a more permanent option and can last anywhere from 3-5 years depending on how much of the fat takes.
+Free Fat Transfer: Fat from one area of your body is removed, spun down in a centrifuge, allowed to separate and naturally filter, then reinjected into another area.
+This is more of a long-term option and can last anywhere from 3-5 years depending on how much of the fat takes.
 Typically, 50-70% of the fat from free fat transfer stays.
-This can lead to some unevenness which will usually require two more treatments to get the full effect of the enhancement they desire.
+This can lead to some unevenness which will usually require two more treatments to get the full effect of the enhancement desired.

 Injectable Fillers: 30 minutes

 Free Fat Transfer: 1-3 hours

 Free Fat Transfer:

 - Lumps or bumps can form